Home Web Internet Protesters break window of Google bus, report says

 The backlash between the tech business and the group around it continues to grow.
 The buses shuttling workers to and from Silicon Valley workplaces to their San Francisco and Oakland homes are changing into a logo of that divide.

-Protesters upset with, among other issues, the rising rents as a result of highly paid tech workers moving into the city have staged demonstrations targeting these buses, blockading their paths as they are attempting to go away for the Valley.
-On Friday, one of the most protests resulted in vandalism, with demonstrators breaking the window of 1 Google bus in Oakland, in line with a file utilizing the New York Times.
+Protesters upset with, among other issues, the rising rents as a result of highly paid tech workers moving into the city have staged demonstrations targeting these buses, blockading their paths as they are attempting to leave for the Valley.
+On Friday, one of the largest protests resulted in vandalism, with demonstrators breaking the window of 1 Google bus in Oakland, in line with a report utilizing the New York Times.
 Neither Google nor Apple in an instant answered to requests for remark.
-We’ll replace this put up if we hear back.
+We’ll replace this put-up if we hear back.

-Friday’s protest was once the second such demonstration in two weeks.
+Friday’s protest was the second such demonstration in two weeks.
 The ultimate one concerned a bit of performance artwork, with a person posing as a Google shouting rage-baiting condemnations of the protest, like, “which you couldn’t come up with the money for it?
 Then go away.”
-The video went viral, and although he used to be a fake tech worker, it speaks to the rising sentiment concerning the wealth disparity within the Bay space.
-Including the resentment is that the buses choose up passengers at stops unique for the town’s official public transportation without paying town.
+The video went viral, and although he used to be a fake tech worker, it speaks to the rising sentiment concerning the wealth disparity within the Bay Area.
+Including the resentment is that the buses pick up passengers at stops unique to the town’s official public transportation system without paying the town.